-The integrated elementary education and special education program is a professional preparation program that gives you an in-depth understanding of disabilities in addition to knowledge of the developmental, academic, and social needs of elementary school-age children.
+The integrated elementary education and special education program is a professional preparation program that gives learners an in-depth understanding of disabilities and knowledge of the developmental, academic, and social needs of elementary school-age children.

 Accreditation and State of Connecticut Certification Certification programs in the College of Education, Nursing and Health Professions, including our integrated elementary education and special education program, are approved by the National Council for Accreditation of Teacher Education (NCATE) as well as the State of Connecticut Department of Education.
 The Educational Testing Service's Praxis II exam is utilized for certification of teachers in Connecticut.
 See pass rate report.